Continually Updated Clinical Reference

 Missed injuries or delayed diagnosis can occur after any injury to the neck, particularly in patients presenting with minimal manifestations.

-• Persistent hemorrhage - Usually from a missed arterial or venous injury particularly in zone III and I
+• Persistent hemorrhage - Usually from a missed arterial or venous injury, particularly in zone I and zone III

 • Pseudoaneurysms - A later sequela from a missed vascular injury, which often is not bleeding actively during treatment